-According to Pingdom speed test tool, our SiteGround test site took 649 ms to load when tested from Dallas, Texas.
+According to Pingdom’s speed test tool, our SiteGround test site took 649ms to load when tested from Dallas, Texas.
 That’s faster than 95% of all tested sites.

-After our Pingdom test, we tested the sites with Load Impact to see how these servers handle a traffic surge during peak load time.
+After our Pingdom test, we tested the sites with Load Impact to see how the servers would handle a traffic surge during peak load time.

-From the chart, you can see that there were some spikes when there were around 50 users at a time.
+From the chart, you can see that there were some spikes when there were around 50 users at a time on our SiteGround website.
 That means the website slowed down for a few moments, and then it reverted after a few seconds.

 However, DreamHost performed consistently throughout the test.
-The number of live visitors on the site doesn’t have an impact on performance.
+The number of live visitors on the site didn’t have an impact on performance.

 We also tested the sites with Bitcatcha to see how these sites perform in different geographical locations.
-We recorded the page loading time from eight different global locations: New York, LA, London, Brazil, India, Singapore, Japan, and Australia.
+We recorded the page loading times from 8 different global locations: New York, LA, London, Brazil, India, Singapore, Japan, and Australia.

 SiteGround vs. DreamHost – Ease of Use

-While all SiteGround plans come with cPanel to manage your web hosting account, DreamHost provides a custom web-based control panel which is developed in-house.
-DreamHost control panel is intuitive.
+While all SiteGround plans come with cPanel to manage your web hosting account, DreamHost provides a custom web-based control panel which was developed in-house.
+DreamHost‘s control panel is intuitive.
 However, if you’re accustomed to using cPanel, the industry’s most popular web hosting control panel, then there’ll be a bit of learning curve to tackle before using the DreamHost interface.

-Both SiteGround and DreamHost offer 1-click installer to quickly launch your preferred website scripts, like WordPress, Joomla, and Drupal.
+Both SiteGround and DreamHost offer 1-click installers to quickly launch your preferred website scripts, like WordPress, Joomla, and Drupal.

 SiteGround vs. DreamHost – Features

-Both SiteGround and DreamHost run the gamut of hosting options from cheap hosting, WordPress hosting all the way up to dedicated servers.
+Both SiteGround and DreamHost run the gamut of hosting options from cheap hosting to WordPress hosting, all the way up to dedicated servers.

-- Geeky features: Get geeky features with their GoGeek shared hosting plan such as, easy git integration, 1-click staging environment, backups on demand, PCI compliant servers, etc.
+- Geeky features: Get geeky features with their GoGeek shared hosting plan such as easy git integration, 1-click staging environments, backups on demand, PCI-compliant servers, etc.

-- Choice of data center: Choose from 3 different data center when signing up for your hosting plan.
+- Choice of data center: Choose from 3 different data centers when signing up for your hosting plan.

 - High performance: SiteGround provides unmatched WordPress performance with their unique caching options.

-Now that we’ve looked at some of the advantages of SiteGround, it’s time to examine a few areas where DreamHost excels in comparison to SiteGround.
+Now that we’ve looked at some of the advantages of SiteGround, it’s time to examine a few areas where DreamHost excels:

 - 97-day money back guarantee: DreamHost beats the pants of all their competition with their industry leading 97-day money back guarantee.